The Best Yeast for Home Bakers: Instant Yeast Vs. Active Dry

 wooden surface with instant yeast in mason jar and teaspoon

-One of the biggest issues that people seem to have with baking bread is dealing with the yeast.
+One of the biggest issues people seem to have with baking bread is the yeast.
 There is a lot of conflicting advice out there.
 Do you need to mix it with water and sugar to activate it and wait for it to foam?
 Are we supposed to dissolve the yeast?
 Wait, I thought it wasn’t supposed to get wet!
 Don’t let it touch the salt!
 And so on.

 Ready to start bread baking?